mickelson/attract/Layouts.md

       - `Style.Underlined`
    * `font` - Get/set the name of the font used for this listbox.
 Default is the layout font name.
+   * `margin` - Get/set the margin spacing in pixels to sides of the text.
+     Default value is `-1` which calcualtes the margin based on the .char_size.
    * `format_string` - Get/set the format for the text to display in each list entry.
 Magic tokens can be used here, see [Magic Tokens](#magic) for more information.
 If empty, game titles will be displayed (i.e. the same